ToxicFrog/doom-mods/gun-bonsai/README.md

 ## Setup

+Download the latest [stable](https://github.com/ToxicFrog/doom-mods/releases/tag/gun-bonsai-0.10.6) or [unstable](../release/GunBonsai-latest.pk3) version of `GunBonsai.pk3`.

-Add `GunBonsai-<version>.pk3` to your load order.
+Add `GunBonsai.pk3` to your load order.
 It doesn't matter where.

 Gun Bonsai adds one new mandatory command, "Show Info", bound to `I` by default; this shows you information on your character and current weapon, and is used to select upgrades on level-up.